waltsheppard/authapp1/README.md

    "cognito_identity_pool_id": "us-east-1:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
    ```
 2. For apps with an App Client secret disabled (recommended for native apps), remove the `AppClientSecret` property completely.
-3. Verify that the `authapp1` app clients in Cognito expose `custom:title` and `custom:organization`; if you make changes later, rerun `amplify pull` and update this file again.
+3. Confirm that the Cognito app client exposes `email`, `phone_number`, and the verification flags; if you make changes later, rerun `amplify pull` and update this file again.

 ## 4. Platform-specific setup
 ### iOS